avivbeeri/fang/grammar.md

 ## Keywords
-const, var, asm, type, fn, void, return, false, true, while, for, if, else, as
+const, var, asm, type, fn, void, return, false, true, do, while, for, if, else, as

 Reserved for future use: import, ext, enum